Alternative Dispute Resolution

 Conciliation: Conciliation is similar to mediation in that you have a neutral third party facilitating the discussion.
 However, it differs in that the conciliator can provide suggestions on what decision may be best for the disputing parties.
 Nevertheless, he or she will still not take sides on the issue or tell you what to decide.

 Other forms of dispute resolution exist as well.
 In each case, it is best to have a neutral party on board who has experience dealing with the issues at hand.
-Hart & David provides the experience and knowledge needed for successful alternative dispute resolution.
+Hart David Carson provides the experience and knowledge needed for successful alternative dispute resolution.
 For a free consultation, contact our attorneys today.